swiss-seismological-service/scrtdd/README.md

 Double-Difference event relocation both in Real-Time, one event at the time, and classic offline mode, where an earthquake catalog is relocated as a whole.

+A python wrapper for this code (no SeisComP needed) is available [here](https://github.com/swiss-seismological-service/pyrtdd).

 ## Documentation

 You can find the online documentation at https://docs.gempa.de/scrtdd/current/